TheodoreAlenas/refactored-dmenu/README.md

 amount of time.
 I wish this was the standard for all software to be honest.
-Currently there are roadblocks such as making the number of columns depend on the amount of input, which is absurd.
-I'm the ruler of the machine.
+Currently there are roadblocks such as making the number of columns depend on the amount of input.

 This is my first repository and I'm inexperienced.
 Please let me know of anything I'm doing wrong.